mamrakm/mamrakm/README.md

 - 👋 Hi, I’m @mamrakm
-- 👀 I’m interested in Scala (transitively in Haskell because of FP), Kotlin and Big Data
+- 👀 I’m interested in professional Java development with Spring (Boot) and related stuff such as JPA/Hibernate, MapStruct, OpenAPI, Lombok etc.
-- 🌱 I study everything I can about functional programming, big data and Scala/Java world
+- 🏡 As a hobby I'm interested in Scala, Kotlin and Haskell.
+I'm no expert but it's fun to me.
-- 💞️ I’m looking to collaborate on: I don't know yet.
+- 🌱 I'm continuously learning all I can about Java and Spring development and when I have some spare time also Scala/Haskell/Kotlin, FP and such.
-- 📫 How to reach me: you can't (yet)
+- 🏙️ I work on my own imageboard software.
+That's a great way to sharpen my skills on something non-trivial but also not too complicated.
+(I don't endorse any content usually shared on imageboard forums.
+I'm interested in it only from technological point of view.)

 <!---
 mamrakm/mamrakm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.